 - Eat little and often.
-You may find it helps to eat four or five smaller meals a day rather than three larger meals and avoid missing meals. - Eat slowly and chew food well.
-This will prevent you from swallowing air which can cause discomfort, and will help you to digest your food better. - Sit upright when eating and avoid bending, lifting or lying down after meals.
-This may help to reduce the pressure on your stomach. - Wear loose clothing rather than tight waist bands and belts - Avoid eating late at night.
+You may find it helps to eat four or five smaller meals a day rather than three larger meals. - Eat slowly and chew food well.
+This will prevent you from swallowing air which can cause discomfort, and will help you to digest your food better. - Sit upright when eating, wear loose clothes, and avoid bending or lying down after meals.
+This may help to reduce the pressure on your stomach. - Avoid eating late at night.
 Try to have your evening meal three or four hours before bedtime. - If you have symptoms at night, try raising the head of the bed by four to eight inches.
 This can be done by placing sturdy objects under the bed, but make sure that this is safe before using.
-Do not use extra pillows to raise your head, as this may increase the pressure on your stomach. - Foods such as tea, coffee, fizzy drinks, alcohol, vinegar, chocolate, tomato, onions, high fat, salty or spicy foods may irritate the stomach, particularly if you eat or drink them a lot.
-Try to avoid these foods if you notice they make your symptoms worse.
+Do not use extra pillows to raise your head, as this may increase the pressure on your stomach. - Foods such as tea, coffee, alcohol, chocolate, tomato, and spicy and fatty foods may irritate the stomach, particularly if you eat a lot of them.
+Try to avoid these foods if you notice they make your symptoms worse. - Drink between meals rather than with them.
+This will prevent your stomach from becoming too full.

-- Drink between meals rather than with them.
-This will prevent your stomach from becoming too full. - If you are overweight, try to lose weight to help reduce the pressure on your stomach.
-Reduce portion sizes and cut down on fatty and sugary foods, and alcohol. - Try to increase your physical activity, as this will help you to lose weight, if you need to. - Try to avoid or reduce stress by using relaxation techniques.
+- If you are overweight, try to lose weight to help reduce the pressure on your stomach.
+Reduce portion sizes and cut down on fatty and sugary foods, and alcohol. - Try to increase your physical activity, as this will help you to lose weight. - Try to avoid and reduce stress by using relaxation techniques.
 You may find it helpful to sit and relax for a few minutes before and after meals. - Avoid smoking, as smoke can irritate the digestive system and make symptoms worse.